miltonsuggs/01-death-by-cop/README.md

 * Most police killings occur in the month of January
 * People 18-35 are killed by police the most
-* The data set does not include population information, so the numbers of killings by race does not reflect any disparities or biases that may be present.
-However while we do know that Black and Hispanic people make up about 13% & 16% of the United States population respectively and White people make up about 70%, they are kill disproportionately to their population.
-Of the people listed in the data set, 50% are White, 27% are Black (twice the population!) and 17% are Hispanic.
+* Black and Hispanic people make up about 13% & 18% of the United States population respectively and White people make up about 75%, yet they are killed disproportionately to their population.
+Of the people listed in the data set, 50% are White, 18% are Hispanic, 27% are Black (twice the population!).

 ## FUTURE WORK

-I would like to continue this research by including population information for each state as well as other geographic and economic information such as per capita income.
+I would like to continue this research by including other geographic and economic information such as per capita income.

 Thanks for stopping by!